JuanPabloDiaz/freeForGeeks/README.md

 - [Glauca](https://docs.glauca.digital/hexdns/) Nameservers Glauca offers free DNS hosting for up to 3 domains with DNSSEC support.
 - [Google Public DNS](https://developers.google.com/speed/public-dns) is a DNS service developed by Google.
 - [Namecheap FreeDNS](https://www.namecheap.com/domains/freedns)FreeDNS allows you to keep your domain visible on the internet.
 It provides DNS hosting with secondary DNS backup to ensure availability.
-- [NextDNS](https://nextdns.io) Resolver Similiar to AdGuard DNS, a DNS resolution service which allows you to specify allow/deny lists
+- [NextDNS](https://nextdns.io) Resolver Similar to AdGuard DNS, a DNS resolution service which allows you to specify allow/deny lists
 - [No-IP](https://www.noip.com) Nameservers Create an easy to remember hostname and never lose your connection again.
 - [OpenDNS](https://www.opendns.com) offers a suite of consumer products that aim to make your internet faster, safer, and more reliable.
 - [Quad9](https://quad9.net) is a security and privacy focused non-profit DNS service with no IP logging.